Nikhila212/Fetch---Data-Analyst-Take-Home/README.md

 * CLEANED_PRODUCTS_TAKEHOME.csv: Contains the cleaned product data.

 These files are saved to the specified path for further analysis or reporting.

+#### Step 5: Challenging FIelds

+In the Products dataset, there are certain fields named CATEGORY_1, CATEGORY_2, CATEGORY_3, and CATEGORY_4.
+These generic names can create confusion, as they do not clearly indicate what kind of categorical data they represent.
+Without proper documentation or domain knowledge, it is unclear whether these fields refer to product classifications, industry sectors, material types, or some other form of hierarchical categorization.
+By adopting more descriptive names, the dataset becomes more user-friendly and reduces ambiguity when performing analysis, reporting, and decision-making.